Vendicated/Vencord/docs/2_PLUGINS.md

 Change the name, description, and authors to your own information.

-## How Plugins Work In Vencord
+## How Plugins Work In Bencord

-Vencord uses a different way of making mods than you're used to.
+Bencord uses a different way of making mods than you're used to.
 Instead of monkeypatching webpack, we directly modify the code before Discord loads it.

 This is _significantly_ more efficient than monkeypatching webpack, and is surprisingly easy, but it may be confusing at first.